-Figure 7-13: All 1,260 rectangles drawn on the MOLA image by the draw_qc_rects() method
+Figure 7-11: All 1,260 rectangles drawn on the MOLA image by the draw_qc_rects() method

-You may notice that the rectangles appear smaller than expected. (compare Figure 7-13 to Figure 7-11).
-This is because you stepped the rectangles across and down the image using half the rectangle width and height, so they are overlapping each other.
+If you compare Figure 7-11 to Figure 7-9, you may notice that the rectangles appear smaller than expected. his is because you stepped the rectangles across and down the image using half the rectangle width and height, so that they overlap each other.

 Sorting the Statistics and High Grading the Rectangles

-Continuing with the Search class definition, Listing 7-6 defines a method to xxxxx.
-It sorts the dictionaries containing the rectangle statistics, makes a list of the top rectangles based on peak-to-valley and standard deviation, and makes a list of any rectangles shared between these two lists.
+Continuing with the Search class definition, Listing 7-6 defines a method to find the rectangles with the best potential landing sites.
+It sorts the dictionaries containing the rectangle statistics, makes lists of the top rectangles based on peak-to-valley and standard deviation, then makes a list of any rectangles shared between these two lists.
 The shared rectangles will be the best candidates for landing sites, as they’ll have the smallest peak-to-valley and standard deviation stats.

 def sort_stats(self):